 The man mentioned that he had taken injured wildlife to a place called WIRES before, a local wildlife rescue center.
 Although I didn’t have my phone with me at the time, my husband was smart enough to have brought his GPS.
 So we marked the spot where we saw the flying fox, and walked back to the car.
 Once we got back to Port Macquarie, I contacted WIRES (short for NSW Wildlife Information, Rescue and Education Service Inc.) with the details.

 Something that struck us on this trip was the lack of information for visitors if they encounter injured wildlife.
 The reserves and nature parks, while having great interpretive signs, often did not list contact information for local wildlife rescue centers.
-And considering how many animals in Australia are threatened or endangered, it would be a great asset to have such information readily available.
+And considering how many animals in Australia are threatened or endangered, it would be a great asset to have this contact information posted everywhere possible.